 Many years ago my mum started the arduous task of researching not only her family tree but my father's too.
 There wasn’t any of the online support we enjoy today when she started, so it took many trips to the library, and countless hours studying microfiche records to search for family members.
-It was a very dull for me as a child and it never seemed like she enjoyed it at the time
+It was a very dull for me as a child sitting there waiting, and it never seemed like she enjoyed it at the time.

 Much to my regret, I never asked her why she did it before she passed away.
 It remains puzzling to me so I looked in to why people do it.
 Here's what I found - the list was quite a bit longer than I expected!

 - Research into a historical event and what family members did within it (for example wartime)

 - Continuing or finishing the work of another family member

 - To find out what your family members did for a living

 - Will-related issues such as a missing beneficiary or distribution of an estate

 - An idea they maybe linked to someone famous or important